KarlosPerez/CaloriesTracker/README.md

 ## Purpose

-This is created just for practice, following a tutorial; This is my first multimodule app using kotlin KTS and jetpack compose.
+This is created just for practice, following a tutorial; This is my first multimodule app using KTS and jetpack compose.

 ### What you can find in this project